Herbert Collins

 Herbert Collins (1885–1975) was a British architect, born in Edmonton, London.
-He designed many of the suburban developments in the city of Southampton in the 1920s and 1930s.
+He designed some of the finest suburban developments in the city of Southampton in the 1920s and 1930s.

 Life

 Collins designed houses in Southampton from 1922, became a director of the Welwyn Garden City Company in 1924 and co-founded the Swaythling Housing society on 26 November 1925.
 Collins, along with his cofounders, accountant and civic leader Fred Woolley (the society's first chairman) and Bursledon brickworks director Claude Ashby, put up £200 worth of shares.
 Collins' father, William, loaned the fledgling company £14,000.

 Collins lived at 38 Brookvale Road in Highfield, Southampton from 1930 to 1973, and a commemorative English Heritage blue plaque was installed there in July 2004.
 During his time living there, Collins was responsible for the design of Swaythling Methodist Church in Burgess Road, built in 1932.

 In an effort to contribute to the post-war housing efforts, Collins submitted a suggestion to the July 1945 edition of the journal Architectural Design and Construction regarding constructing bungalows from rammed earth combined with a small quantity of cement; his suggestion was repeated in The Architects' Journal in 1946.

 In 1957, Collins retired as a fellow of the Royal Institute of British Architects and his professional partnership with J. Normal Calton was dissolved by mutual consent; the pair had been trading as Collins & Calton.
 At this time, Collins was living at 32 Carlton Crescent in Southampton.
 Collins' retirement, however, did not mean an end to his interest in architecture and town planning, and in January 1962 a letter from Collins, sent from his Carlton Crescent address, was published in the Journal of the Town Planning Institute.